eProsima/SustainML-Library/sustainml_docs/rst/developer_manual/data_model/data_model.rst

 Following are the Data Structures definitions using the `Interface Definition Language specification <https://www.omg.org/spec/IDL/4.2/About-IDL>`_.

-Every node in the *SustainML Design Framework* needs to provide a continuous feedback status to the :ref:`orchestrator`.
+Every node in the *SustainML Framework* needs to provide a continuous feedback status to the :ref:`orchestrator`.
 This is modeled with the ``NodeStatus`` data structure.

 .. _node_status_type: